xenforo-ltd/docs/docs/templating-language.md

 ```

 ### Template Macros
-Template Macros are a very powerful aspect of the XenForo Templating Language.
+Template Macros are a very powerful aspect of the XenForo template syntax.

 You should generally use a macro any place you would use a function or subroutine in a programming language.
 For non-programmers, I'd summarize this as: **either** use a macro any place you want to produce the same thing multiple times in multiple different files **or** to produce something different under different circumstances (this would probably make more sense if you check the guide on defining a macro).